adammurdoch/build-builder/README.md

 The `--http-repo-versions` option specifies the number of versions for each library to include in the HTTP repository.
 Default is 1.

-The `--source-dep-libraries` option specifies the number of libraries to include as source dependencies.
+The `--source-dep-builds` option specifies the number of additional builds to include as source dependencies.
 Default is 0.

 #### Android specific options